TrebledJ/aoc/README.md

 I've tried timing the solutions as a comparison/benchmark against other advent-coders.

 This repository is meant not only as a solution bank but for others to learn from.
+Enjoy.